kh4/garageledF413/README.md

 ## Hardware setup
   - STM32F413ZH Nucleo board
   - strings of WS2812 led strips are directly connected to PD0-PD7 pin
-  - eachstring can contain upto around 900 leds (it is recommended to equally divide leds between outputs for best performance)
+  - each string can contain upto around 900 leds (it is recommended to equally divide leds between outputs for best performance)

 ## Basics of WS2812 led chip driving